Post thumbnail

 Representation of a coupled CI/CD

-On the opposite a pattern that is decoupling CI and CD can be as follows:
+On the opposite, a pattern that is decoupling CI and CD can be as follows:

 Representation of a decoupled CI/CD